 Bell Let’s Talk Day comes around every January, and in its wake follow genuine enthusiasm and all the hot takes.
-For every person earnestly eager to raise awareness, there follows some edge lord offering burning opinions on the inherent evils of corporate philanthropy.
+For every person earnestly and eager to raise awareness, there follows some edgelord offering burning opinions on the inherent evils of corporate philanthropy.

 Let’s Talk on the surface seems to be a genuine expression of helping people in need.
 Suicide rates are up.
 We are living in a fentanyl crisis.
 Everyone and their siblings have anxiety.
 How many more suffer with their lips sewn shut, unable to cry for help or find a platform to rise on?

 Sure, Let’s Talk, but what about tomorrow?
 What about next Friday at 7:45pm?
 Sometime in July?
-The other 364 days of calendar have to matter just as much.
+The other 364 to 365 days of the calendar year have to matter just as much.

-There’s irony in that a Canadian Cellular giant is pioneering this initiative considering the social toll wireless can take.
+There’s irony in that a Canadian cellular giant is pioneering this initiative considering the mental health toll wireless can take.
 The constant connection and sociological impact of technology and social media is a topic for another day.

 Variations of Bell Let’s Talk and mental health issues are the top six trending topics in Canada on Twitter as of this writing.
 Let’s Talk is moving people, fingers are clicking keys and conversations are moving forward, guided by the safe and familiar voices of Ellen and perennial stoner pal Seth Rogen.

 Yes, they want to save us from our mind dungeons so we can grin while coughing up for financially bloated cell phone plans and ludicrously overpriced cable services.
 All to fatten the coffers of CEO George Cope and his empire built upon the bodies of young people struggling to make it on minimum wage plus commission.